YottaDB/YDBDoc/AdminOpsGuide/mlocks.rst

 Consider a situation when two users (Mary and Ken) have to exclusively update a global variable ^ABC.

 .. note::
    Transaction Processing may offer a more efficient and more easily managed solution to the issue of potentially conflicting updates.
-For more information, see `General Language Features of M chapter of the Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/langfeat.html>`_.
+For more information, see the `General Language Features of M chapter of the Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/langfeat.html>`_.

 At Mary's prompt, execute the following commands: